 The WNPRC advances scientific collaboration and discovery, education and training.
 We provide compassionate and expert animal care while contributing to improving human and animal health and quality of life from early development through aging.

 Nearly all medical advances have depended on research with animals.
 Research with nonhuman primates often serves as a critical link between basic science and safe human clinical application.
-WNPRC scientists achieved the world’s first in vitro-fertilized rhesus monkey in the 1980s and its first pluripotent stem cells in 1the 1990s.
+WNPRC scientists achieved the world’s first in vitro-fertilized rhesus monkey in the 1980s and its first pluripotent stem cells in the 1990s.
 Our primarily NIH-funded research has helped advance therapies for people with HIV, COVID-19, kidney disease, glaucoma, developmental disorders, autoimmune diseases, mental illness, polycystic ovary syndrome, infections that threaten healthy pregnancies, and much more.
 Read more about our world-changing discoveries here.

 The WNPRC’s mission is to increase our understanding of basic primate biology and to improve human and animal health and quality of life through research.